 For example, at Onix, we’ve been building custom solutions for healthcare for more than 20 years so far.
 Thus, in this blog post, we will explore some of the considerations involved in building winning CTMS software.

 The entire process requires lots of data management, paperwork, and communication, all of which distract from the clinical research itself.
-What does research and development do to automate these routine processes?
+What do research and development do to automate these routine processes?

 A CTMS (clinical trials management system) may provide a solution, and in this article, we discuss the main benefits, features, and stages of such software development.

 What is CTMS used for?
-Biotech and pharmaceutical companies utilize CTMS for managing clinical trials.
 It helps researchers and Clinical Research Organizations (CROs) organize all the steps of the clinical trial process from creating a list of volunteers to analyzing the achieved results.

 Other facilities where clinical research is conducted, such as research hospitals, physician practices, academic medical centers, or cancer centers, also widely utilize CTMS.

 Clinical trial management holds the possibility for automated patient recruitment.
 Usually, the companies look for people through traditional channels: TV, print media, and radio, so a massive amount of candidates may apply and researchers need to filter out the unfitting ones.
 With clinical research software, a CRO can easily detect applicants who meet their requirements and send them detailed information about current trials.